 I had hoped my husband would be the one to take him on that thing when the time came around.
-I am a bit of a baby when it comes to rides but I felt a little calmer knowing I could control the speed on the coaster.
+No secret that I am a bit of a baby when it comes to rides but I felt a little calmer knowing I could control the speed on the coaster.
 It ended up being pretty scary but I made it…although I was shaking a bit when we were done.
-My son loved it but wished I didn’t slow it down so much!
+Of course, my son loved it but wished I didn’t slow it down so much!

 Afterwards, we walked around outside and did silly things like take pictures with the promotional signs…

 From there, we headed back to pick up the guys at golf.

 The next morning we met with the photographer and had our family pictures taken with the “nearing peak” fall foliage as our backdrop.
 The boys had a blast posing for photos on the ski lifts while I enjoyed our silly family moments.
 So what if it drizzled and my hair probably could have looked better!
 Ugh…